dalmia/calibrate-python-sdk/README.md

 # Calibrate Python SDK

-Python client for the [Calibrate](https://pense-backend.artpark.ai) API.
+Python client for [Calibrate](https://calibrate.artpark.ai), a framework for evaluating AI agents which let you move from slow, manual testing to a fast, automated, and repeatable testing process for your entire agent stack:

 ## Installation